 6. Entertainment: £25 - £40 per month

 As a student in Aberdeen, getting around the city is easy.
 The city has great transport options that are both affordable and well-connected.
+Students can look for information regarding routes and timings at nearby stations.
 Whether you’re heading to lectures, grabbing coffee with friends, or exploring the coastline, there’s a mode of transport to fit every need.
 Here’s a breakdown of the best ways to travel:

 1. Bus - The most popular and affordable way to get around!
 Aberdeen’s First Bus network serves important student areas and university campuses.
 A student bus pass costs around £15-£20 per week, making it a cost-effective choice for daily commuters.